 1. Write clearly and concisely

-Content we write for the Ethnicity facts and figures website and GOV.UK should:
+When we write for the Ethnicity facts and figures website and GOV.UK, it should:

 - meet user needs

 - be easy for everyone to understand, even complex statistical ideas

 - be accessible to everyone, including people with disabilities or who use assistive technologies like screen readers